Tunde914/The-Dev-Book/README.md

 # 📖 The Dev Book

 The Dev Book is a fully responsive book showcase website built using **Bootstrap**.
-It features a modern design, a navigation sidebar, and a carousel for an engaging user experience.
+It features a modern design, a navigation sidebar, and a Accordion for an engaging user experience.

 ## 🚀 Features